galaxyproject/training-material/faqs/galaxy/user_preferences_account_usage_quota.md

 contributors: [jennaj, Nurzhamalyrys]
 ---

 1. Log out of Galaxy, then back in again.
-This refreshes the disk usage calculation dislayed in the Masthead usage (summary) and under *User > Preferences* (exact).
+This refreshes the disk usage calculation displayed in the Masthead usage (summary) and under *User > Preferences* (exact).

 Note:
 - Your account usage quota can be found at the bottom of your user preferences page.